UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Low ping is essential for smooth, real-time experiences in gaming, remote work, and smart home devices.

-While gamers are usually the ones obsessing over latency numbers, ping affects almost every interactive device in your home.
-Here is a breakdown of how high ping impacts different areas of your daily digital life.
+While teenagers and competitive e-sports players are usually the ones obsessing over millisecond numbers, latency affects almost every interactive device in your home.
+Here is a breakdown of how high delays impact different areas of your daily digital life.

 What Is Ping in Gaming?